basharovV/website/src/posts/adding-comments-to-static-site.md

   <a href="/blog/adding-comments-to-static-site#cusdis_thread">👇See an exampe at the bottom of this page.👇</a>
 </p>

-This tutorial is for a [Svelte + Sapper] site, but code examples can easily be adapted to other frameworks.
+This tutorial is for a SvelteKit site, but code examples can easily be adapted to other frameworks.

 At the end of this tutorial you'll have: